msaperst/photobooth/docs/session-storage-and-access.md

 All captured photos and generated photo strips are stored under a single, canonical root directory on the Raspberry Pi:

+Live preview images are never stored on disk.

 ```
 /home/max/photobooth/
 └── sessions/